Reinforced Walls Elevate Rail Line

-Redi-Rock PC System walls elevate CN Rail line to eliminate at-grade crossing
+Redi-Rock PC System walls elevate rail line to eliminate at-grade crossing

-In 2011, the Canadian National (CN) Railway and the Montreal Metro began construction on a major renovation project.
-The goal of the project was to eliminate an at-grade crossing where the CN Rail line crossed over the Societe de Transport de Montreal (STM) light commuter Metro line.
+In 2011, a railway in Canada and the Montreal Metro began construction on a major renovation project.
+The goal of the project was to eliminate an at-grade crossing where the rail line crossed over the Societe de Transport de Montreal (STM) light commuter Metro line.

 These two lines ran through a narrow corridor with several sections of track overlapping.
-To completely separate the tracks, plans were made to elevate the CN Rail line on a bridge structure and excavate to relocate the Metro underground.
+To completely separate the tracks, plans were made to elevate one rail line on a bridge structure and excavate to relocate the Metro underground.

-To elevate the CN Rail line, designers needed to build a gradual, walled slope leading up to a massive concrete bridge structure and then down the other side.
+To elevate the rail line, designers needed to build a gradual, walled slope leading up to a massive concrete bridge structure and then down the other side.
 This narrow "causeway" was designed with room for a second line, although only one was installed at first.

-Back-to-back poured-in-place concrete walls were an option for creating the ramps, but when CN Rail geotechnical engineers saw the Redi-Rock Positive Connection (PC) System at the Transportation Research Board (TRB) meeting in early 2011, they began incorporating Redi-Rock PC walls from local manufacturer Graymont Materials into the design.
+Back-to-back poured-in-place concrete walls were an option for creating the ramps, but when the geotechnical engineers saw the Redi-Rock Positive Connection (PC) System at the Transportation Research Board (TRB) meeting in early 2011, they began incorporating Redi-Rock PC walls from local manufacturer Graymont Materials into the design.

 "The PC System is the only block with this type of connection which allowed it to handle the loads," explained David Chartier, junior engineer with V. Fournier & Associes.
 "When you have massive loads so near the block facing, it's hard to make a wall that will work.
 The walls are very high and the load is very close, but the civil engineering of this block made it a good fit."